jason-nordheim/mod-1-task-manager/AR_Info.md

   class Task < ApplicationRecord end
   ```
-  This will create a `Task` model, mapped to a `tasks` table in the database, and provide the ability to map each column in the associated table to attributes of the `Task` class.
+  This will create a `Task` model, mapped to a `tasks` table in the database (assuming this exists), and provide the ability to map each column in the associated table to attributes of the `Task` class.
 So for a task with the following create statement:
   ```sql
   CREATE TABLE tasks (
     id int(11) NOT NULL auto_increment,